AscendingPassage.com HOME PAGE.

 details.
 Dakke is probably the ancient Pselcis, and the

-temples of Seboua, Hassaya, and Abu Simbel, with their cities, are
+temples of Seboua, Hassaya, and Abu Simbel, with their cities, were

 consequently unknown to the itinerary of Antoninus.